golfung/Investment/Stock_data_analysis_part_1/README.md

 **You can view the second part of the project at [Here](https://github.com/golfung/Investment/tree/main/Stock_data_analysis_part_2)**,

+### Conclusion from Part 1
+- The prediction model can't directly predict the closing price.
+- But I found *the percentage change of today's closing price from today's morning opening price* are correlate with *the percentage change of afternoon opening price from today's morning opening price*.
+- So I got strategy **"Buy Afternoon opening price (ATO2), Sell today closing price (ATC)"**

 ### and the full code at [Here](https://github.com/golfung/Investment/blob/main/Stock_data_analysis_part_1/Stock%20data%20for%20test.ipynb).

 ### Here is the presentation for the first part.